BioDynaMo/biodynamo/doc/user_guide/simulation_parameter_tutorial.md

 Simulation completed successfully!
 ```

-BioDynaMo automatically picked up the configutation file and parsed its content.
+BioDynaMo automatically picked up the configuration file and parsed its content.
 BioDynaMo looks for a file with the name `bdm.json` in the current working directory and
 it's parent directory.
 If it finds one it automatically uses it.